Andre Felipe Cristofaro

 Experience

-Represented IDB Invest in the limited recourse project financing for the Mendubim 531 MWp portfolio of solar photovoltaic power plants, transmission line and associated interconnection facilities located in the municipality of Assú, Rio Grande do Norte State, Brazil.
+Representation of IDB Invest in the limited recourse project financing for the Mendubim 531 MWp portfolio of solar photovoltaic power plants, transmission line and associated interconnection facilities located in the municipality of Assú, Rio Grande do Norte State, Brazil.
+This transaction was recognized as "Renewable Energy Financing of the Year" by LatinFinance, "Latin America Renewable Energy Deal of the Year-Solar" and "Latin America Energy Transition Deal of the Year" by IJGlobal.